 The Walk of Heroes banners honor the 39 National Baseball Hall of Fame members who served in World War II.
 The educational display banners highlight the playing career of all of the Hall of Fame members as well as their military career and key moments in their sport's life.
 This transportable recognition platform has been proudly displayed at a number events such as the Annual Award Ceremony and the annual Walk4Valor 22 mile hike with 22 pounds and the Run4 Life 5K to gain awareness to military suicide.
-It has also been events such as Fleet Week, and MLB All Star Game and the MLB Fort Brag Game.
+The banners have also been to events such as Fleet Week, the MLB All Star Game and the MLB Fort Bragg Game.

 University Speaker Series

 Using state of the art Virtual Streaming, our simulcast combines the key elements of an in-person conference with streaming content that can be easily shared with multiple campuses.
 Live and remote audiences experience; Live Chats, A library of Video Content, and a Virtual Sponsor Exhibit Hall.
 The University Speaker Series offers many of the elements of an in-person conference without the time and cost of travel.